ifoughal/Arch-cheatsheet/dxvulkan.md

 ## [Troubleshooting]:
 if for some reason you see in the logs of your vulkan compiler that dx12 is not available; then manually probe your gpu:

+errog log:
+vkd3d_create_vk_device: Failed to create Vulkan device, vr -3.

+then do the following:
 sudo nvidia-modprobe -u -c=0